Good-bye Kid’s Menu

 Herb Chicken/Veggie Udon Dinner (20 minutes)

 I always try to use up everything in my fridge on Thursday nights.
 I lay it all out on the counter and start thinking.
 Tonight I had 1 red pepper, 1 head of broccoli, some chicken breasts and a few mushrooms.
 Any veggies will do and you can make this without the chicken.
 Here’s what I whipped up:

-- Boil a package of pasta* in salted water.
+- Boil a package of gluten-free udon noodles in salted water.

 - Sautee 2 cloves of garlic and 2 shallots in EV Olive oil until clear.

 - Optional: pour about ½ cup of white wine and scrape the pan – let cook off for 2 mins.

 - Add chopped veggies and a splash of chicken broth.
 Cover a cook for 8-10 mins. until tender.

 - Add some salt/pepper and herbs (I chopped some parsley, basil, rosemary/thyme) – fresh or a dash of dried.

 - Drain the pasta (save some liquid) and pour the veggies in the pasta pot.